 Healthcare, Insurance, and Personal Care Expenses

-Expect higher-than-average healthcare costs in Spokane—doctor visits ~$162, dental ~$126.60, vision ~$183.98.
+Expect higher-than-average healthcare costs in Spokane.
+Doctor visits ~$205, dental ~$127, vision ~$184.

-You should factor Healthcare Costs into your monthly healthcare budget explicitly: count premiums, copays, prescriptions, and routine medical care.
+You should factor healthcare costs into your monthly healthcare budget explicitly.
+Count premiums, copays, prescriptions, and routine medical care.
 Even with insurance, routine OTC meds (ibuprofen ≈ $11.91) and specialist fees add up.

-Plan $100–200/month as a base for routine care and copays, then add premiums and savings for dental and vision—those services and specialist imaging are often substantially pricier than general visits.
+Plan $100–200/month as a base for routine care and copays.
+Then add premiums and savings for dental and vision.
+Those services and specialist imaging are often substantially pricier than general visits.

 Taxes, Wages, and How Much You Need to Live in Spokane

-The average income is about $52,600/year (~$14.61/hour) while median household income sits near $63,316–$64,079/year.
-Unemployment is modest (~5.5%), supporting steady labor demand.
+The average income is about $52,600/year (~$14.61/hour).
+Median household income sits near $85,000/year.
+Unemployment is modest (~5.5%).
+This supports steady labor demand.

-- Living-wage for a single adult: $19.90/hour (~$41,000/year).
+- Living-wage for a single adult: $22.25/hour (~$46,280/year).

-- Suggested comfortable salary: $33,017 for an individual.
+- Suggested minimum salary: about $33,017 for an individual on a very lean budget.

-- Suggested comfortable salary: ~$78,930 for a family of four.
+- Suggested comfortable salary for a family of four: ~$78,930.

 Use these figures to compare rent, transportation, and essentials.
 If your pay is below the living-wage, you’ll need supplemental income, roommate arrangements, or reduced discretionary spending to cover basic expenses.
 Additionally, understanding the average hourly rates for services like legal assistance can help you plan for unexpected expenses in your budget.